ElGuillermo/HLL_CRCON_restart/README.md

 - Edit `restart.sh` and edit the "configuration" part

 ## Use
-- Get into CRCON's root and launch the script using these commands :
+- Log into your CRCON host machine using SSH and enter these commands (one line at at time) :
 ```shell
 cd /root/hll_rcon_tool
 sudo sh ./restart.sh